Thredd Portal

 • Usability & Support Load: Poor learnability results in high support ticket volume, frustrating users and increasing operational strain.

-• Performance & Brand Perception: Slow performance and outdated branding contribute to a negative brand image among customers and prospects.
+• Performance & Brand Perception: Slow performance on key features such as card and transaction search and outdated branding contribute to a negative brand image among customers and prospects.

-Using these insights, we conducted product design workshops to define solutions that eliminate pain points and create a modern, user-centric Thredd Portal.
+Using these insights and others , we conducted product design workshops to define solutions that eliminate pain points and create a modern, user-centric Thredd Portal.

 Design Evolution: From Sketches to High-Fidelity Prototypes